 To anyone who has used Anchor, this should all sound familiar.
-In identifying competition, we have yet to identify any other product, other than Swan’s, that is a “true” competitor for Anchor.
-As a competitor, using them as our benchmark is ideal.
-Further, as Swan’s track record is significantly longer (going back to 1997) than Anchor it provides validation to the Anchor strategy.
-Swan’s Class I shares have returned the following (courtesy Morningstar) since 2013:
+Since Swan’s impressive track record is significantly longer (going back to 1997 in different forms) than Anchor it provides proof of concept.
+Swan’s Class I mutual fund shares have returned the following (courtesy Morningstar) since 2013:

-In short, while there are justifiably frustrations that Anchor has been lagging the market in the amount it did through 2016 and 2017, we believe that is not so much a design flaw in Anchor, as a flaw we made in setting expectations.
-Moving forward, we will benchmark our performance to Swan and hope to continue to outperform their products and meet or exceed our target bands.
+While some investors may be frustrated that Anchor lagged the bull market in 2016 and 2017, we believe that is not so much a design flaw in Anchor, as a flaw we made in setting proper expectations.

-If you have any questions about the Anchor Strategy, how to implement it on your own, or wish us to manage such positions for you, contact my firm at anytime or make a post on the SteadyOptions website:
+If you have any questions about the Anchor Strategy, how to implement it on your own, or wish to have us manage the strategy for you, contact my firm at anytime or make a post on the SteadyOptions website:

 Christopher Welsh: email@example.com